 All of this week's best Google Pixel 5 deals are rounded up right here on this page.
-Whether you're looking for a carrier device or an unlocked phone, you'll find options for both here although it's worth noting that true Google Pixel 5 deals are pretty rare right now the newer Google Pixel 6 deals are now available.
+Whether you're looking for a carrier device or an unlocked phone, you'll find options for both here although it's worth noting that true Google Pixel 5 deals are pretty rare right now the newer Google Pixel 6 deals (opens in new tab) and Google Pixel 7 deals are now available.
 While you can still get a nice discount with a trade-in or a very minor price cut on an unlocked device, bear in mind this phone is now officially discontinued and you'll find much better options for saving on the newer devices.

 We've fully reviewed the Google Pixel 5 (opens in new tab) here at TechRadar and all signs point towards a really good value phone overall.
 Retailing at an Introductory price of $699 - a whole $100 less than last year's iteration, the Google Pixel 5 features a few key tweaks to refine that stellar Pixel design.
 A heavily upped battery, more RAM, the new Android OS and of course Google's amazing camera tech are all present here, although that comes with the slight trade-off of a CPU that's a little more mid-range than most of 2020's flagships.

 Just below you'll find our roundup of this week's best Google Pixel 5 deals and our top recommendations for where to pick up this new device, complete with a little mini-review - just in case you wanted to get the low-down too.

 - Want something cheaper?
 See the new Google Pixel 4a (opens in new tab) deals this week

 - See the best cell phone deals (opens in new tab) available this week

 Google Pixel 5 deals: what you need to know